-In July 2014, the Company issued Convertible Debentures (the "Debentures") with an aggregate face value of \$1,220,000 via a non-brokered Private Placement Financing (the "Financing").
+In July and August 2014, the Company issued Convertible Debentures (the "Debentures") with aggregate face values of \$1,220,000 and \$395,000, respectively, via a non-brokered Private Placement Financing (the "Financing").
 The Financing consisted of Debenture Units (the "Units") priced at \$1,000 per Unit with each Unit consisting of Debentures in the principal amount of \$1,000 and 5,000 Common Share Purchase Warrants (the 'Warrants").
 The Debentures bear interest at a rate of 12% per annum, mature on June 30, 2017, and are convertible, at the option of the holder, into 5,000 common shares.
 Half of the interest is payable quarterly in arrears, and the remaining half of the interest is accrued and payable at the earliest of the conversion date and the maturity date.
 Each Warrant entitles the holder to purchase one common share at an exercise price of \$0.25 until June 30, 2017.